Symbolic powers of codimension two Cohen-Macaulay ideals: Remarks on the hypotheses

 \section{Remarks on the hypotheses}

-In this section we comment on the importance of the various hypotheses in our results in Section \ref{sec:res}, especially Corollary \ref{thm:all powers equal 2}, and we give examples to indicate various ways that they might be weakened.
+In this section we comment on the importance of the various hypotheses in our results in Section \ref{sec:res}, especially Theorem \ref{thm:gen all powers equal}, and we give examples to indicate various ways that they might be weakened.